QCaudron/repeater_roundabout/files.md

 5. Click on `Memory CH > <<Add Group>>` to create a new group of memory channels for the repeater roundup channels.
-6. Select the new group and use the `File > Import > Group` menu and select the downloaded <a href="asserts/programming_files/icom.csv">icom.csv</a>file.
+6. Select the new group and use the `File > Import > Group` menu and select the downloaded <a href="asserts/programming_files/icom.csv" download>icom.csv</a>file.

 ## All repeaters

-This file contains frequencies for all repeaters, not formatted for any particular program.
+<a href="assets/programming_files/all_rr_frequencies.csv" download>This file</a> contains frequencies for all repeaters, not formatted for any particular program.
 You should be able to modify it for your radio of choice.